anatoliyv/AssistantKit/README.md

 first of all let me introduce `ScreenFamily`.

 This is enum that breaks all possible screens into 3 groups:
-- `.Small`:        All iPhones/iPods without iPhone 6 Plus
+- `.small`:        All iPhones/iPods without iPhone 6 Plus
-- `.Medium`:       iPhone 6 Plus and iPad Mini
+- `.medium`:       iPhone 6 Plus and iPad Mini
-- `.Big`:          iPad and iPad Pro
+- `.big`:          iPad and iPad Pro

 You can detect screen family by: